ballerina-guides/ai-samples/discord_thread_summarizer_using_openai/Readme.md

 # Summarize Forum Channel threads in Discord using OpenAI

 ## Use case
-Read and summarize Discord Forum Channel threads that has activity within the last 24 hours using OpenAI GPT 3.5-turbo model.
+Read and summarize Discord Forum Channel threads that have had activity within the last 24 hours using OpenAI GPT 3.5-turbo model.

 ## Prerequisites
 * OpenAI account